GouravRusiya30/SpringBootRestAPI/README.md

 <img height="300px" src="https://github.com/GouravRusiya30/SpringBootRestAPI/blob/master/docs/spring.png">

 ## Desciption
-#### This project mainly focussed on the Kickstart to the CI/CD using TravisCI.
+#### This project mainly focused on the Kickstart to the CI/CD using TravisCI.
 Includes CodeCoverage, Sonarqube integration which can be plugged into any application.

 ## Task List Progress
 - [X] Rest controllers and models using SpringBoot
 - [X] MongoDB configuration
 - [X] TravisCI build
 - [X] SonarQube integration
 - [X] Jacoco Test report
-- [ ] JWT authentication
+- [X] JWT authentication
 - [ ] 80% and above Code Coverage (using codecov or coveralls)
 - [ ] Cloud deployment